 Vegetable garden trellis

 A vegetable garden trellis can literally be built in a couple of hours; all you need is access to bamboo and a pair of heavy-duty shears.

 I have built four of these in the last week; the first two, like the one above, are about 20 feet in length.
 The others are more than 15 metres.
-Practice makes perfect; the last couple of giants still took less than two-hours.
+Practice makes perfect; the last couple of giants still took less than a couple hours.

-Crop rotation is a vital part of backyard-permaculture; and planting legumes in the same place each year soon proved counter to the wisdom of the ages; pests began to proliferate.
+Crop rotation is a vital part of backyard-permaculture.
+Planting legumes in the same place each year soon proved counter to the wisdom of the ages; pests began to proliferate.

-Follow your summer beans with tall kale-plants that also need support, for example, but not with green peas.
+Follow your summer beans with tall kale-plants that also need support, for example, but not with green peas which are also legumes.

+Vegetable garden trellis